-CROSS RAILS HORSE/PONY Walk/Trot - Exhibitors must be between the ages of 9-18 years old as of January 1 of the current year.
+CROSS RAILS Walk/Trot - Exhibitors must be between the ages of 9-18 years old as of January 1 of the current year.
 If the 4-H member shows in this class, he or she cannot show in any class which asks for a canter or any other jumping class.
 Registered and grade mares and geldings of any size.
 Class judged on the horse's or pony's manners, style of jumping, hunting pace and way of moving over the designated jumping course.
 Trotting in the class will be permitted, and cantering will not be penalized if exhibitor trots into related line and canters out.
 In this case, he or she must return to a trot within 3 or 4 strides.
 Jumps consist of 18" cross-rails.
-The course must contain at least four (4) jumps which simulate obstacles found in the hunting field.
+The course must contain at least four (4) jumps.
 Horses and ponies must take at least eight (8) jumps with all obstacles at least 48 feet apart.
 Exhibitors are eligible for the following riding classes: Dressage-USDF Introductory Test B Walk/Trot, Hunt Seat Equitation Walk/Trot and Hunter Under Saddle Walk/Trot.

-SHORT/LONG STIRRUPS 2'- Open to registered and grade mares and geldings of any size.
+LOW HUNTER 2'- Open to registered and grade mares and geldings of any size.
 Exhibitors 9 - 18 years of age as of January 1 of the current year are eligible in their first or second year of showing in any class over fences.
 Class judged on the horse's or pony's manners, style of jumping, hunting pace and way of moving over the designated jumping course.
 Jumps consisting of 2 foot vertical poles.
 The course must contain at least four (4) jumps which simulate obstacles found in the hunting field.
 Horses and ponies must take at least eight (8) jumps with all obstacles at least 48 feet apart.
 Trotting on course will not be penalized.
-Horses and ponies entered into Long/Short Stirrups may not enter any other jumping class except Hunt Seat Equitation Over Fences 2'.
+Horses entered into Low Hunters may enter in Hunt Seat Equitation Over Fences 2', and Jumpers 2'.